oussama166/CrossPlatform-app/README.md

 ## Usage Guide

 1. **Authentication**
-   - Create an account or sign in using Firebase Authentication
+   - Create an account or sign in using email and password
+   - Verify your email address (if required)
+   - Reset password functionality available
    - Manage your profile and settings

 2. **Voice Assistant**